Fundamental Rights and Related Articles of the Indian Constitution

 - freedom of speech and expression

-- Right to Information (RTI) is a Fundamental Right under Article 19(1)(a) Under the RTI Act of 2005.
+- The right to Information (RTI) is a Fundamental Right under Article 19(1)(a) Under the RTI Act of 2005.

 - Protection in respect of conviction of offenses- (art.20)-